Clinical Research

 Basic Research

-We focus on the underlying disease mechansim of GA1 and how abnormal metabolism impacts disease phenotype.
-Our reserach utilizes a zebrafish model which has several advantages to studying this glial cell disorder.
-We also collaborate with scientist to evalute novel genetic and cellular therapies for GA1 The This work is currently funded internally.
+We focus on underlying disease mechansim of GA1 and how abnormal metabolism impacts disease phenotype.
+Our research utilizes a zebrafish model which has several advantages to studying this glial cell disorder.
+We also collaborate with scientist to evalute novel genetic and cellular therapies for GA1.
+This work is currently funded internally.

 • 🧬 Animal models to study metabolic dysfunction